BRajkumar041992/ExTEMPO/README.md

 - a .asc file, the output of ADDG3, which contains the simulated time series.
 - a .npz file, which contains the rms amplitudes and exposure times for each realisation, the mean rms amplitude plot and its errors.

-This store between 8-10 GB of data.
+This stores between 8-10 GB of data per star.
 (Future updates will include an option to only save the final results.)

 Cell 5 provides the option to plot: